pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 Shared state behaves quite a bit different from the regular state held in Composable Architecture features.
 It is capable of being changed by any part of the application, not just when an action is sent to the store, and it has reference semantics rather than value semantics.
-Typically references cause series problems with testing, especially exhaustive testing that the library prefers (see
+Typically references cause serious problems with testing, especially exhaustive testing that the library prefers (see
 <doc:Testing>), because references cannot be copied and so one cannot inspect the changes before and
 after an action is sent.

-For this reason, the ``Shared`` does extra working during testing to preserve a previous snapshot of the state so that one can still exhaustive assert on shared state, even though it is a reference.
+For this reason, the ``Shared`` macro does extra work during testing to preserve a previous snapshot of the state so that one can still exhaustively assert on shared state, even though it is a reference.

 For the most part, shared state can be tested just like any regular state held in your features.
 For example, consider the following simple counter feature that uses in-memory shared state for the